 Subscribe to several newsletters to get ideas for your formatting.

 Here are a few e-mail marketing companies.
 Constant Contact was the first email marketing company I used.
-Presently, I am using Aweber.
-I personally believe that Constant Contact is the best company for beginners.
+Today I use Aweber.

 Wiki How shares some tips on how to write a good newsletter.